code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 🔗 [D2 predefined icons](https://icons.terrastruct.com/)

-_This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)_
+*This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)*

-This article is all about how to create diagrams, but not about why (and how to structure them).
+Ok, but diagrams have to live in a context.
+How can you create useful and maintainable documentation for your future self?

 A good way to document your architectural choices is to define ADRs (Architecture Decision Records), as explained here: